BellevueDSCLoyd/DSC540/index.md

 The data was retrieved from api.nasa.gov and requires a login.
 The [folder](https://github.com/SDLoyd/Exoplanets/tree/master/data) containing the two CSV files is a part of this repository.

-_As of my testing on July 9, 2021, the link to the exoplanet [api](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/nstedAPI/nph-nstedAPI) used by the exolplanets function in nasapy module was unavailable._

 ## EDA

 The pandas report is built into the code [here](https://nbviewer.jupyter.org/github/SDLoyd/Exoplanets/blob/master/code/finalprojectdcs.ipynb).